hazelcast/hazelcast-client-protocol/README.md

 ## Code Generator

 The new protocol generator, generates the related language codecs into the configured folder.
-It does not depend on hazelcast repo.
+It does not depend on Hazelcast repo.

 ### Setup